 Whistleblowing Complaints

-If an employee feels that they have been treated less favourably and believe that such treatment was due to making a protected disclosure, then they may take further action.
+If you receive a complaint from an employee that feels that they have been treated less favourably and believe that such treatment was due to making a protected disclosure, then they may take further action.
 This could take the form of:

 As such, it is important to investigate quickly to ensure that no wrongdoing has occurred.